greg-raven/Department-21/_posts/2015-10-28-obamacare-explained-in-four-sentences.md

 3. To re-insure the newly un-insured, they are required to pay extra charges to be re-insured.

-4. The extra charges are required so that the original insured, who became un-insured, and then became re-insured, can pay enough extra so that the original un-insured can be insured, so it will be “free-of-charge” to them.
+4. The extra charges are required so that the original insured, who became un-insured, and then became re-insured, can pay enough extra so that the original un-insured can be insured, so it will be "free-of-charge" to them.